Knossos: Minoan columns

-Pottery

-Pottery at Knossos is prolific, heavily-decorated and uniquely-styled by period.
-It is used as a layer diagnostic.
-Comparing it to similar pottery elsewhere in the eastern Mediterranean, Evans established a wider chronology, which, on that account, is difficult to question successfully.
-On the negative side, careful records of the locations of some objects were not always kept, due to the very size of the project and the difficulties under which the archaeologists and workmen had to labor.

 Frescoes

-The palace at Knossos was a place of high color, as were Greek buildings in the classical period, and as are Greek buildings today.
+The palace at Knossos used considerable amounts of colour, as did Greek buildings in the classical period.
 In the EM Period, the walls and pavements were coated with a pale red derived from red ochre.
-In addition to the background coloring, the walls displayed fresco panel murals, entirely of red.
+In addition to the background colouring, the walls displayed fresco panel murals, entirely of red.
 In the subsequent MM Period, with the development of the art, white and black were added, and then blue, green, and yellow.
 The pigments were derived from natural materials, such as ground hematite.
 Outdoor panels were painted on fresh stucco with the motif in relief; indoor, on fresh, pure plaster, softer than the plaster with additives ordinarily used on walls.

 The decorative motifs were generally bordered scenes: humans, legendary creatures, animals, rocks, vegetation, and marine life.
-The earliest imitated pottery motifs.
+Many of the depicted motifs had symbolic meanings and are thought to have corresponded to the activities and rituals carried out in the respective rooms.
+The earliest paintings in the palace imitated pottery motifs.
 Most have been reconstructed from various numbers of flakes fallen to the floor.
 Evans had various technicians and artists work on the project, some artists, some chemists, and restorers.
 The symmetry and use of templates made possible a degree of reconstruction beyond what was warranted by only the flakes.
 For example, if evidence of the use of a certain template existed scantily in one place, the motif could be supplied from the template found somewhere else.
 Like the contemporary murals in the funerary art of the Egyptians, certain conventions were used that also assisted prediction.
 For example, male figures are shown with darker or redder skin than female figures.

 Some archaeological authors have objected that Evans and his restorers were not discovering the palace and civilization as it was, but were creating a modern artifact based on contemporary art and architecture.